/*

 := fmt.Sprintf("malformed method name: %q", .Method())

-if := .WriteStatus(, status.New(codes.Unimplemented, )); != nil {
+if := .WriteStatus(status.New(codes.Unimplemented, )); != nil {

 if != nil {

-.tr.LazyLog(&fmtStringer{"%v", []interface{}{}}, true)
+.tr.LazyLog(&fmtStringer{"%v", []any{}}, true)

 .tr.SetError()